IQTLabs/daisybell/README.rst

 daisybell
 ~~~~~~~~~~

-This is a scanner that will scan your AI models for problems.
+A scanner that will scan your AI models for problems.
 Currently it focuses on bias testing.
 It is currently pre-alpha.

 How to Use